TL;DR: Is Granola AI Worth It in 2026?

 Granola's custom vocabulary feature

-Now to the real interesting thing about Granola.
+Now to the really interesting thing about Granola.
 As it doesn’t need to join your calls as a bot, you can technically run Granola in the back of any call on any platform.
 Whether it’s Zoom, Google Meet, Webex, Skype, Slack Huddles, or even browser-based WhatsApp calls, Granola can transcribe.
 That’s because it records your device’s audio.

 That means you can even use it to transcribe podcasts, YouTube videos, or any other audible content you can play from your PC or into your PC’s mic.